~ A Mother’s Reflection ~

 We lost touch with Jenny for over 15 years until last summer when my son Jeffrey spotted her at a community festival where they all grew up.
 Our family all met up and reunited to catch up on life.
 There was so much to talk about, and we didn’t want to lose the momentum of the opportunity.

-At the festival, I realized a huge mistake that I made in 2001.
+At the festival, I realized a huge mistake that I made.

 We moved away, and I left a special young child behind with nothing but memories.
 That evening, my husband added Jenny to our family vacation itinerary where we spent a week catching up on life in Oahu, Hawaii.
 Jess and Jenny, caught up on the years and learned that they continue to have so much in common.
 They both still love watching Disney’s, The Little Mermaid.
 They both drive the same style of car!
 Same model!
 Same year and same color!
 One has a hardtop, the other a convertible.
 I’ll let you guess which one drives which!
 Even more incredible, they were both home in Oxnard preparing for a move to San Francisco.
 As fate would have it, they are formally back together again.
 Best friends, sisters, and advocates for each other.
 For a lifetime.